 The Diamondback Tactical comes with side parallax adjustment, exposed tactical style turrets, and some pretty clear glass for the price point.
 Yes, you can spend $5,000 on a scope and it will no doubt be much better.
 This is a hunting rifle, not an ELR build.

 The clarity doesn’t really become an issue unless you’re at the higher end of the zoom range and at a farther distance.
-Over 20x magnification is about where the chromatic aberration begins.
+Over 20x magnification is about where the chromatic aberration starts getting noticeable.
 This likely won’t affect a 400-yard shot.
 However, if you’re building for longer ranges or a competition rifle, you may want to spend a bit more on the glass.

 The turrets track very well and return to zero easily.
 There is no zero stop, but there are clear markings on the turrets to give you an idea of what revolution you are on.
 Count the lines showing and just return it there when dialing down after your shot.

 Vortex does a great job with any of their scopes.
 You get what you pay for every time.
-They offer scopes under $200 to scopes over $3000 and any price in between.
-Any of their optics have the VIP warranty.
+They offer scopes under $200 to scopes over $3000 and any price in between, and all of their optics have the VIP warranty.

 After a quick 50 yard zero, I was grouping just under 2 inches with factory ammo.
 This isn’t terrible for the cheapest Remington 700 I could get my hands on.
 The factory stock was not bedded in any way and the factory trigger was horrible.